Table of Contents

 The Walkway of the English is a cool place to visit when you are in Nice.
 It is a splendid walkway adjoining the Mediterranean.
 It is a basic part of the city life that was recreated in the 1820s.

-Promenade des Anglais bends for 7 kilometres and you will find the 19th-century palaces on its eastern part.
+The Promenade bends for 7 kilometres and you will find the 19th-century palaces on its eastern part.
 You can be seated on the beaches or take shade under pergolas or palm trees.

 Vieille Ville is the oldest portion of the city and contrast of modern boulevards and broad squares.
 It is a combination of alleys with restaurants and local shops.
 You will also find lively cafes which remain bubbling until the early hours of the day.